MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/lobby/playfabmultiplayerreference-cpp/pfmultiplayer/functions/pfmultiplayergeterrormessage.md

 ---
 author: ScottMunroMS
 title: "PFMultiplayerGetErrorMessage"
-description: "Get the human-readable form of an error." ms.author: scmunro ms.topic: reference ms.prod: playfab
+description: PFMultiplayerGetErrorMessage will get the human-readable form of an error.
+The memory for the returned string remains valid for the lifetime of the process. ms.author: scmunro ms.topic: reference ms.prod: playfab